Rosemary Lamb Steak and Fondant Potatoes

 Once hot, lay in the potatoes, cut-side down, and cook until browned, 4-5 mins.
 Add the butter (see pantry for amount), then turn the potatoes over to brown the other side, 2-3 mins.

-Meanwhile, pour the boiled water for the potatoes (see pantry for amount) into a measuring jug with the chicken stock paste and half the garlic.
+Meanwhile, pour the boiled water for the stock (see pantry for amount) into a measuring jug with the chicken stock paste and half the garlic.
 Stir to combine.

 Once browned, transfer the potatoes to an ovenproof dish, cut-side up, pouring over the butter from the pan.